Lemon Protein Balls

 Notes

-- Protein Powder: All protein powders absorb different amounts of moisture.
+1. Protein Powder: All protein powders absorb different amounts of moisture.
 Dough Consistency: If your protein ball dough is too dry, add a little more water.
 If it’s too wet, add a little more oat flour until you have desired consistency to roll into protein balls.
+I love using Clean Simple Eats Simple Vanilla protein powder (code "CLAIRE" for discount).
+My favorite plant-based protein powder is Garden of Life.

 Be sure to tag @secretlyhealthyhome on Instagram, Facebook or Pinterest with a picture of your recipe!
 I love seeing your kitchen creations so please leave a comment and rate the recipe if you make it!
 It really helps support me!